 Despite medical advances, heart disease remains the number one cause of death for both men and women in the United States.
-This is a startling reality, especially given how preventable the condition is for those of us that are not genetically predisposed.
-Stress, along with smoking, sedentary habits, and a poor diet are some of the main lifestyle-related risk factors that increase one’s chance of developing the condition.
+This is a startling reality, especially given how preventable it is for those of us that are not genetically predisposed.
+Stress, along with smoking, sedentary habits, and a poor diet are some of the main lifestyle-related risk factors that increase your chance of developing the condition.

 This article looks specifically at stress as a risk factor for heart disease, and meditation as a natural and proven method to mitigate its effects.